lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ## Textures

-We have already created the classes that support images and image views, however, we need to be able to load texture context from image files and to properly copy its contents to a buffer setting up the adequate layout.
+We have already created the structs that support images and image views, however, we need to be able to load texture context from image files and to properly copy its contents to a buffer setting up the adequate layout.
 We will create a new struct named `VkTexture` to support this.
 It will be included in a new file under `src/eng/vk/vkTexture` file.
 You will need to include in the `mod.zig` file:
 `pub const text = @import("vkTexture.zig");`.
 In order to create textures we will a helper struct that will hold relevant information for texture creation.
 It will be named `VkTextureInfo` (defined in the same file):

 ```zig
 pub const VkTextureInfo = struct {